blakeblackshear/frigate/docs/docs/configuration/restream.md

 Frigate Restream uses [go2rtc](https://github.com/AlexxIT/go2rtc) to provide its restream and MSE/WebRTC capabilities.
 The go2rtc config is hosted at the `restream` config, see go2rtc docs for more advanced configurations and features.

-#### Copy Audio

-Different live view technologies (ex: MSE, WebRTC) support different audio codecs.
-The `restream -> audio_encoding` field tells the restream to make multiple streams available so that all live view technologies are supported.
-Some camera streams don't work well with this, in which case `restream -> audio_encoding` should be set to `copy` only.

 #### Birdseye Restream

 Birdseye RTSP restream can be enabled at `birdseye -> restream` and accessed at `rtsp://<frigate_host>:8554/birdseye`.
 Enabling the restream will cause birdseye to run 24/7 which may increase CPU usage somewhat.